Bill Cosby found guilty of sexual assault in retrial

 The defense also suggested that Constand and the other accusers were making false accusations in the hope of gaining fame or fortune.

-They repeatedly pointed to nearly a $3.4 million payout that Constand received in 2006, the result of a civil settlement with Cosby.
-And they highlighted lawyer Gloria Allred's proposal in 2014 to set aside a $100 million fund for victims of Cosby if he was unwilling to waive the statute of limitations to allow his accusers to confront him in court.
+They repeatedly pointed to the $3.4 million payout that Constand received from Cosby in 2006.
+And they highlighted Allred's proposal in 2014 to set aside a $100 million fund for victims of Cosby if he was unwilling to waive the statute of limitations to allow his accusers to confront him in court.

-Allred and her daughter, Lisa Bloom, who is also a lawyer, represent four of the five additional accusers who were allowed to testify.

 Some of the questions and arguments drew scorn from observers in the courtroom.

-Lili Bernard, another Cosby accuser who sat in the courtroom for much of the trial, called the defense's closing argument highly offensive.
+Bernard, who sat in the courtroom for much of the trial, called the defense's closing argument highly offensive.

 "It was based solely on rape myths, on victim blaming, on victim shaming and on a character assassination of really credible witnesses, of very righteous victims, of victims that were clearly telling the truth," Bernard told reporters as the jury deliberated Wednesday.